Anabaptist theology: Practical discipleship and biblical authority

-Bible

 Early Anabaptists held a high view of the Bible and insisted on the necessity of it being interpreted with the aid of the living Christ within.
-Author C. Arnold Snyder describes their view in these words:
+Author C. Arnold Snyder describes their view as relying on the Holy Spirit for interpretation, while maintaining a practical approach that challenged the close church-state relationships taken for granted by the Protestant Reformers.

-In terms of the authority of Scripture, for example, Anabaptists insisted that the Holy Spirit had to be active in the interpretation of the letter.
-So, for example, a spiritually enlightened peasant would be a more reliable interpreter of Scripture than was a professor of biblical languages who lacked the Spirit.
-All the same, with the exception of a few prophetic spiritualists, the Anabaptists read and interpreted the text of the Bible itself in a decidedly practical, non-theological way ....
-The Anabaptists could not agree that political authorities had any right to decide matters of biblical interpretation or decree matters of faith or practice for the church, thus challenging the close church-state relationship that had been taken for granted by the [Protestant] Reformers.

 Anabaptists hold that the entire Bible is the word of God, while insisting that the New Testament is the rule of faith and practice for the Church.
 Anabaptists Hans Denck and Ludwig Hätzer were responsible for the first translation of the Old Testament Prophets from Hebrew into the German language.

-The Amish tradition of Anabaptist Christianity uses the Luther Bible, which contains the Old Testament, Apocrypha, and New Testament; Amish wedding ceremonies include "the retelling of the marriage of Tobias and Sarah in the Apocrypha".
-The texts regarding the martyrdoms under Antiochus IV in the intertestamental section of the Bible (called the Apocrypha) containing 1 Maccabees and 2 Maccabees are held in high esteem by the Anabaptists, who faced persecution in their history.
+The Amish tradition of Anabaptist Christianity uses the Luther Bible, which contains the Old Testament, Apocrypha, and New Testament; Amish wedding ceremonies include the retelling of the marriage of Tobias and Sarah in the Apocrypha.
+The texts regarding the martyrdoms under Antiochus IV in the intertestamental section of the Bible containing 1 Maccabees and 2 Maccabees are held in high esteem by the Anabaptists, who faced persecution in their history.

 Christology

 Christology addresses the person and work of Jesus Christ, relative to his divinity, humanity, and work of salvation.
-Anabaptist Christology "emphasize[s] the significance of Jesus as our moral example."
+Anabaptist Christology stresses the significance of Jesus as a moral example for humanity.

-The 16th-century Anabaptists were orthodox Trinitarians accepting both the humanity and divinity of Jesus Christ and salvation through his death on the cross.

-Menno Simons, the father of the Mennonite tradition of Anabaptism, concluded: "In the same manner the heavenly Seed, namely, the Word of God, was sown in Mary, and by her faith, being conceived in her by the Holy Ghost, became flesh, and was nurtured in her body; and thus it is called the fruit of her womb, that same as a natural fruit or offspring is called the fruit of its natural mother."
+Twentieth-century Anabaptist scholars often assumed that sixteenth-century Anabaptist theology was broadly compatible with classical ecumenical creeds, although early leaders expressed their views in distinct ways.
+South German leader Hans Denck articulated a logos Christology centered on the presence of the inner Word within every person.
+While Austrian leader Pilgram Marpeck developed novel theological formulations to defend orthodox Chalcedonian understandings of Christ's humanity and divinity, Dutch leaders such as Melchior Hoffman, Menno Simons, and Dirk Philips taught the doctrine of the "celestial flesh."
+Under this doctrine, Christ's human flesh was conceived by the Holy Spirit from heavenly origin rather than derived from Mary's fallen substance, ensuring that the Savior was uncorrupted by original sin.

 Soteriology

+Portrait of Menno Simons, an influential early Anabaptist theologian.

 Generalities

 While Anabaptism has a unique conceptualization of soteriology, its soteriological doctrines share similarities with those of Arminianism in certain respects.
 In particular, Mennonite soteriology has been historically consistent with Arminianism, whereas the doctrines of Calvinist soteriology have been rejected.

 Moreover, Anabaptism seems to have influenced Jacobus Arminius.
-At least, he was “sympathetic to the Anabaptist point of view, and Anabaptists were commonly in attendance on his preaching.”
+At least, he was sympathetic to the Anabaptist point of view, and Anabaptists were commonly in attendance on his preaching.